 The SOPs are available in the mill at all the relevant work stations.
-They are displayed in Bahasa Malaysia and include pictures as well as text.
+They are displayed in Bahasa Malaysia and include pictures as well as text to help demonstrate operational requirements.
 Similarly in estate operations, SOPs are displayed and include pictures demonstrating correct methods of operations as well as text.